CarloLepelaars/auditus/README.md

 The
 [`AudioArray`](https://CarloLepelaars.github.io/auditus/core.html#audioarray)
-object offers a convenient interface to inspect the audio data.
-Like listening to the audio in Jupyter Notebook with `audio.audio()`.
+object offers a convenient interface for audio data.
+For example, you can listen to the audio in Jupyter Notebooks with `audio.audio()`.

 ``` python
 audio.a[:5], audio.sr, len(audio)